emn178/jquery-mscroll/README.md

 # jQuery-mscroll
 This is a jQuery plugin enables to force to fire scroll event in mobile devices.

+*Notice*
+* This will affect performance.
+* This will disable scroll momentun in iOS device.

 ## Demo
 [Without jQuery-mscroll](http://emn178.github.io/jquery-stickit/demo/header/)
 [With jQuery-mscroll](http://emn178.github.io/jquery-mscroll/demo/stickit/)